Lightning Decision Jam

 - Decide what to execute on – 10 min

 It is clear that some solutions are more popular than others to test out, but it's important to know how much effort is required to execute the solutions – so here we use a simple effort/impact scale to determine which solutions to try ASAP, and which should be added to a to-do list, or however you store your backlog.

-The moderator needs to be very proactive at this step, as it is the only one that has a tendency to open up discussion.
+The moderator needs to be very proactive at this step, as she is the only one that has a tendency to open up discussion.
 The Moderator will now take each solution one by one and add them to the effort/impact map.
-Effort, in this case is how much effort the participants think it will take to implement and impact is the degree to which they think it would solve the problem.
+The effort, in this case, is how much effort the participants think it will take to implement and the impact is the degree to which they think it would solve the problem.

-So here’s what the moderator needs to do: Take the top voted solution, hovers it over the center of the E/I scale and simply asks “higher or lower” – usually some small discussions break out here, so the moderator has to be diligent in finding a consensus and stopping any conversations extending past 20 seconds.
+So here’s what the moderator needs to do: Take the top-voted solution, hover it over the centre of the E/I scale and simply ask “higher or lower” – usually some small discussions break out here, so the moderator has to be diligent in finding a consensus and stopping any conversations extending past 20 seconds.
 Once the effort has been determined, the moderator uses the same drill for impact: “Higher or Lower.”

 The moderator should now quickly mark all post-its in the sweet spot with a contrasting dot so we can identify them later.